Chester Rapkin: Selected Writings

 Prof. Rapkin authored 15 books and monographs and more than 100 professional articles, plans and reports.
 His archives are at the Architectural Archives of the University of Pennsylvania.

 His 1954 book Urban Traffic: A Function of Land Use, written with Robert B. Mitchell and published by Columbia University Press, pioneered the idea that urban planning should take vehicular traffic patterns into account.

-His 1959 study "Residential Renewal in the Urban Core," commissioned by the Philadelphia Redevelopment Authority and co-written with William G. Grigsby, provided city planners with data for the Society Hill project and, more generally, wisdom on creating a renewal program that could succeed despite opposing market trends.
+His 1959 study "Residential Renewal in the Urban Core", commissioned by the Philadelphia Redevelopment Authority and co-written with William G. Grigsby, provided city planners with data for the Society Hill project and, more generally, wisdom on creating a renewal program that could succeed despite opposing market trends.
 It led to commissions for more than 100 reports for cities including New York, Boston, and Honolulu as well as projects in Korea, China, Australia and Israel.

-He co-authored pioneering studies of changing racial demographics from an economic perspective, including 1960's "The Demand for Housing in Racially Mixed Areas, A Study in Neighborhood Change" and 1966's "Price Discrimination Against Negroes in the Rental Housing Market."
+He co-authored pioneering studies of changing racial demographics from an economic perspective, including 1960s "The Demand for Housing in Racially Mixed Areas, A Study in Neighborhood Change" and 1966's "Price Discrimination Against Negroes in the Rental Housing Market".
 The latter showed how Blacks paid more in rent than whites.

-Honors and Legacy
+Honors and legacy

 In 1985 the New York metropolitan chapter of the American Planning Association honored him with its Meritorious Achievement Award.

 In 1998, upon Rapkin's retirement from Princeton, the Journal of Planning Education and Research began awarding an annual cash grant called the Chester Rapkin Award for the Best Paper.

 A plaque honoring Rapkin is installed on a building on Prince Street between Wooster Street and West Broadway in Manhattan.
-It reads: "Chester Rapkin / 1918-2001 / Father of SoHo / Scholar, City Planner, Visionary Urbanist, Who Transformed A Moribund Industrial Zone Into A Vital Artistic Commercial And Residential Community / New York City Planning Commissioner / 1969-1977."
+It reads: "Chester Rapkin / 1918–2001 / Father of SoHo / Scholar, City Planner, Visionary Urbanist, Who Transformed A Moribund Industrial Zone Into A Vital Artistic Commercial And Residential Community / New York City Planning Commissioner / 1969–1977".

 In 2015 mixologist Jeremy Oertel created a mixed drink called the Chester Rapkin for the Soho Grand Hotel in Manhattan.

 In 2022 a newly created public plaza in SoHo was named Rapkin-Gayle Plaza after Rapkin and Margot Gayle.

-Personal Life
+Personal life

 Chester Rapkin married Eva Samuel in 1942.
-He died of pneumonia on January 28, 2001 in New Brunswick, NJ.
+He died of pneumonia on January 28, 2001, in New Brunswick, New Jersey.
 Eva died in 2013.